Souma20/CarePulse/README.md

 # CarePulse

 CarePulse is an AI-powered healthcare platform designed to provide a seamless and intelligent healthcare experience.
 It integrates AI diagnosis, real-time health monitoring, emergency response systems, and community engagement tools to enhance patient care and safety.
-<h3>The Appointments and admin dashboard is in a different repository, u can check it out @https://github.com/salifshaikh/CarePulse-Admin </h3>

 ## 🚀 Features